-- A custom macro, assertNE, is used instead of the armasm ASSERT directive. - Register numbers are used instead of registers as parameters.
+- A custom macro, assertNE, is used instead of the armasm directive ASSERT. - Register numbers are used instead of registers as parameters.
 This is because the GNU assembly .ifc directive used for the assertNE assertions treats its operands as case-sensitive. - The GNU assembly .ifnb directive is used to check if the parameter DivRegNum has been defined.
-In the armasm syntax implementation, the armasm IF directive is used.
+In the armasm syntax implementation, the armasm directive IF is used.

-Table 6-14: Assembly-time diagnostics macro
+Table 6-15: Assembly-time diagnostics macro - armasm syntax implementation

 '''

-MACRO
+MACRO ; Macro definition

-diagnose $param1="default"; This macro produces
+diagnose $param1="default" ; This macro produces

-INFO 0,"$param1"; assembly-time diagnostics
+INFO 0,"$param1" ; assembly-time diagnostics

+MEND ; (on second assembly pass)

-MEND; macro expansion
+; macro expansion

 diagnose ; Prints blank line at assembly-time

-diagnose "hello"; Prints "hello" at assembly-time
+diagnose | ; Prints "hello" at assembly-time

 diagnose | ; Prints "default" at assembly-time

 '''